ministryofjustice/moj-frontend/docs/components/date-picker.md

 ## Overview

 When users first open the date picker's calendar it'll show today's date.
-Users do not have to use the calendar view to select a date - they can also enter one directly into the text field.
+Users do not have to use this calendar view to select a date - they can also enter one directly into the text field.

 ### When to use